 Do I work with executives? – yes.
-Only executives (and usually CEOs or C suite level).
+Only executives (and almost always CEOs or C suite level).

-Is all my experience (almost 30 years) in the business world and with business people? – yes.
+Is my 30 years experience in the business world and with business people? – yes.

 Many people also find me by searching for ‘executive coaching’.